Ice Cream Wars & Scoop Secrets

 Various locations

-Whipping up an unbelievable selection of petit gateaux, macarons, chocolates and gelato at both their Fort Street and Britomart stores (and their new Morningside Chocolate Factory), Miann has become the go-to place for unique ice cream-and-chocolate-inspired desserts in Auckland.
+With an unbelievable selection of petit gateaux, macarons, chocolates, and gelato at both its Fort Street and Britomart stores (and its new Morningside Chocolate Factory), Miann has become the go-to place for unique ice cream-and-chocolate-inspired desserts in Auckland.

 No matter your selection, the cosy atmosphere and excellent service ensure Miann is the ultimate destination for pure indulgence and a memorable ice cream experience.